 What was this process like for you?
 Hokey, or helpful?
 Send me a note and let me know.

 Hi!
 I’m Amy Hoogervorst, an integrative health coach, and I’m glad you’re here!
-If you’d like more information, ideas, and inspiration for a healthier you, I invite you to subscribe to my weekly Well Check, delivered each weekend via email.
+If you’d like more information, ideas, and inspiration for a healthier you, I invite you to subscribe to my Well Check, delivered free directly to your email inbox.